railsjazz/ask_chatgpt/README.md

 ```

 And later you can call it with `gpt.extract_email("some text with email@site.com, user@email.com")`.
-If you believe your custom promts will be useful - create a PR for this gem.
+If you believe your custom prompt will be useful - create a PR for this gem.

 If you want to get source code use this helper `AskChatGPT::Helpers.extract_source(str)`.